What is Service Learning?

 Michigan Campus Compact

 Michigan Campus Compact is the state’s support organization for service learning in higher education.
 Thirty-one colleges in Michigan belong to MCC, including Schoolcraft College.
-MCC is also a member of the national organization, Campus Compact.
+MCC is also a member of the National Campus Compact.

 Michigan Campus Compact “promotes the education and commitment of Michigan college students to be civically engaged citizens, through creating and expanding academic, co-curricular and campus-wide opportunities for community service, service-learning and civic engagement.”